- Home

 10. Pear and blackberry crumble

-While summer crumbles usually contain summer fruits like strawberries, rhubarb, raspberries, or blueberries, autumn crumbles are far better suited to seasonal fruits like pears and blackberries.
-This pear and blackberry crumble by BBC Good Food has a crunchy oat and nut topping and is smothered in bay-infused custard for a sophisticated twist.
+While summer crumbles usually contain fruits like strawberries, rhubarb, raspberries, or blueberries, autumn crumbles are far better suited to seasonal fruits like pears and blackberries.
+This pear and blackberry crumble from BBC Good Food has a crunchy oat and nut topping and is smothered in bay-infused custard for a sophisticated twist.

 If you’d like to make a low-fat vegan crumble, have a watch of the video below.